Horotone Harbor, Southern Argania

 “Hey, shut it will ya!”
 The snarl came from across the room.
 After a heavy cough and wheeze, it rose up again.
 “Do I really gotta hear this every night?
 Geez.”

-Rubbing his eyes, Isaac looked around.
+Rubbing his eyes, Ethan looked around.
 Russell was sound asleep, snoring loudly over the quake of the Captain’s fists.

 “It’s Hestia!”
-Isaac called across the room.
+Ethan called across the room.
 “Robin, get the door!”
-Isaac quickly pulled his cover over his head, just as Robin rose from his with a wild look painted upon his face.
-Isaac sighed, peeking above the blanket.
+Ethan quickly pulled his cover over his head, just as Robin rose from his with a wild look painted upon his face.
+Ethan sighed, peeking above the blanket.
 “I haven’t slept a wink.”

 Robin’s arms stretched upwards over his red hair.
 “Damn it.”
 He muffled.
 Streams of light leaked up from above, through the boards of the ship.
 “Daybreak already?”
 He complained.